its-ham/protocol/README.md

 The [original devs](github.com/yam-finance/yam-protocol) and the forking degenerates all encourage governance to fund a bug bounty/security audit.
 If there's no audit or bounty program, remember, any funds you deposit are basically a bug bounty.

+Perhaps Sam Sun will audit this thing.
+Apparently that's how you get an audit these days, you just mention auditors and YOLO.

 ## The Token

-The core HAM token maintains a reservey.
+The core HAM token maintains a reserve.
 During each supply expansion (referred to as an inflating rebase), a portion of tokens is minted and used to build up the treasury.
 This treasury is then in complete ownership of HAM holders via governance.

 ## Distribution